 After we had made five colours of flower petal fingerpaint, I let the kids start painting.
 Granola Girl and Dancing Queen painted a cute looking monster on a large poster paper.
 This had both sensory (touch, sight and smell) and art elements.
 I love it when one activity can encompass so many different things!

-If you are looking for other fun activities to do with your kids, you may be interested in following my Kids’ Activities board on Pinterest.
+If you are looking for other fun activities to do with your kids, you may want to join our free 5 part email series Sensory Solutions and Activities and get our Sensory System Behaviours Easy Reference Cards.